Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 <br />
 <h3>The Landing Page (index.html)</h3>
 <br />
 <li>This is the focus of the page.
-It will have a hero image with some captions and below this will display the benefits of yoga and these benefits will be accompanied by yoga icons/images wrapped in a circle. </li>
+It will have a hero image with some text.
+I used keyframes here to show the image expanding towards the user.
+I only used keyframes on the landing page but had a static image for the rest of the pages on the website.
+Below the hero image there will be displayed the benefits of yoga and these benefits will be accompanied by yoga icons/images wrapped in a circle. </li>
 <li>The value of this page is to discribe what yoga is and why it can benefit them.
-This is done by break it down in to those to very simple categories.
-Whta is Yoga, and, Why do Yoga.
+Originally I had the page too clutered and then decided to strip it back with the bear essentials for the user.
+This is done by breaking it down in to those to very simple categories.
+What is Yoga, and, Why do Yoga.
 This in turn is to inspire the user about yoga and to go further into the site to see what is on offer for them.
 </li>
 <br />
 <img src="/assets/Read_Me_Images/HeroHead.png">